Lazaros Papadopoulos

 Lazaros Papadopoulos (Greek: Λάζαρος Παπαδόπουλος; born 3 June 1980) is a Greek former professional basketball player.
 He was listed at 7 ft (2.13 m) 265 lbs (120 kg), and he played the center position.
 During his playing career, he was best known for his signature skyhook move.

 Papadopoulos played with several teams in Europe throughout his professional club career, and he most notably won the EuroLeague twice, in 2002 with Panathinaikos Athens and in 2012 with Olympiacos Piraeus.
 He was an All-EuroLeague Second Team selection in 2007.
-He represented the senior Greece national team and won the gold medal at the 2005 EuroBasket and the silver medal at the 2006 FIBA World Championship.
+He represented the senior Greece national team and won the gold medal at the 2005 FIBA EuroBasket and the silver medal at the 2006 FIBA World Championship.

+Early years and youth career

+As a youth, Papadopoulos took up the sports of judo and basketball.
+He played basketball in the youth system of the Greek club Iraklis Thessaloniki.
+With Iraklis' junior club, along with his teammate Charis Markopoulos, Papadopoulos won the Greek Under-18 Championship in 1998.

 Professional career

 Papadopoulos began his professional career playing with the Greek club Iraklis, in the 1996–97 season.
 After five years with Iraklis, he signed to play with the Greek League powerhouse Panathinaikos in 2001, and he stayed there until 2003.
 He then returned to Iraklis the following season, and stayed there for only one year, before next signing with the Russian club Dynamo Moscow, in the year 2004.
 In 2007, he joined the Spanish ACB League club Real Madrid.
 In 2008, he joined Fortitudo Bologna of the Italian League.

 He won the EuroLeague championship during the EuroLeague 2001–02 season, while he was with Panathinaikos, and also the EuroCup championship, while he was with Dynamo Moscow, in the year 2006.
 In 2007, his performance with Dynamo Moscow during the EuroLeague 2006–07 season, earned him a selection to the All-EuroLeague Second Team.
 He joined the Greek club PAOK Thessaloniki for the 2009–10 season, and donated his salary to charity.

 In February 2011, he joined the Russian club Khimky Moscow Region.
 In August 2011, he signed a one-year deal with Olympiacos.
 With Olympiacos, he won the EuroLeague championship in 2012.
 On 5 September 2012, he returned after few seasons to his former club PAOK.
-On 6 February 2014, Papadopoulos wnt back to Spain, after signing with 1939 Canarias.
+On 6 February 2014, Papadopoulos went back to Spain, after signing with 1939 Canarias.
 After only one game played, he parted ways with them.

 National team career

 Greek junior national team

-As a member in the junior Greece national team, Papadopoulos won the bronze medal at the 1998 FIBA Europe Under-18 Championship.
+As a member in the junior Greece national team, Papadopoulos won the bronze medal at the 1998 FIBA Under-18 EuroBasket.
 He also competed with the Greek junior team at the 1999 FIBA Under-19 World Cup.